Quantum Mpemba-like effect in Unruh thermalization: Open dynamics in -dimensional flat spacetime

 In the weak-coupling regime ($\mu\ll 1$), the state of the composed system can be Born-approximated as $\rho_{tot}(t)\approx \rho_{\text{d}}( t )\otimes\rho_{\Phi}$.
-Tracing out the field degrees of freedom and applying the Markov approximation\footnote{There are recent studies \cite{sec2-plus1,sec2-plus2,sec2-plus3} on the applicability and necessity of the quantum Markov master equation for the UDW detector system.
-Nonetheless, under the van Hove limit \cite{sec2-1}, we can be convinced that the result of the master equation \eqref{master} would not introduce significant error and therefore be reliable.}, we obtain the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation \cite{sec2-1,sec2-2} for the detector’s density matrix $\rho$ as:
+With in mind that the typical evolution timescale of the detector now in the interaction picture is of order $\mathcal{O}(1/\mu^2)$.
+Assuming that the field correlation function decays sufficiently rapidly, the memory effect in the detector's exact dynamics can then be neglected via Markov approximation \cite{sec1-8}.
+This allows one to trace out the field degrees of freedom and obtain the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation \cite{sec2-1,sec2-2} for the detector’s density matrix $\rho$ as:

 where $H_{\text{LS}}$ is the Lamb shift Hamiltonian accounting for environment-induced energy renormalization, and $\mathcal{L}[\rho]$ is the dissipator that encodes the irreversible dynamics induced by the environment.